pratik1133/CodeTech-Task1/README.md

 <h2>Features</h2>

-Add Tasks: Users can add new tasks with a description and a unique identifier.
+**Add Tasks**: Users can add new tasks with a description and a unique identifier.

-Edit Tasks: Users can update the text of existing tasks.
+**Edit Tasks**: Users can update the text of existing tasks.

-Delete Tasks: Tasks can be removed from the list.
+**Delete Tasks**: Tasks can be removed from the list.

-Local Storage: All tasks are saved to local storage, so they persist between sessions.
+**Local Storage**: All tasks are saved to local storage, so they persist between sessions.

 <h2>Technologies Used</h2>